Measuring and Improving Chain-of-Thought Reasoning in Vision-Language Models: Benchmark

 \subsection{LLM-Human-in-the-Loop Data Generation Pipeline}

 Our dataset construction pipeline consists of two stages, as illustrated in Figure~\ref{fig:llm-human-in-the-loop}.
-The first stage aims to generate a preliminary dataset that potentially contains instances of failure, while the second stage filters out the error cases, similar to the crowdsource dataset collection approaches~\cite{DBLP:conf/eccv/LinMBHPRDZ14}.
-In both stages, LLMs carry out the majority of tasks, while human practitioners (the researchers in this case) iteratively correct errors made by LLMs~\cite{DBLP:journals/corr/abs-2302-03494, DBLP:journals/corr/abs-2303-12712, DBLP:conf/acl/ChenYC0J23}.
-While we apply this process to collect both \textbf{CoT reasoning chains} and \textbf{candidate answers}, we illustrate the process using reasoning chain creation and then describe how we apply it to candidate answers.
-Since we have generalized the process to collect multiple annotation types for \benchmark, the adopted pipeline can also be useful to others trying to adopt LLMs for dataset creation.
+The first stage aims to generate a preliminary dataset that potentially contains instances of failure, while the second stage filters out the error cases, similar to the crowdsourcing dataset collection approaches~\cite{DBLP:conf/eccv/LinMBHPRDZ14}.
+In both stages, LLMs carry out the majority of tasks, while human practitioners (the researchers in this case) iteratively correct errors made by LLMs~\cite{DBLP:journals/corr/abs-2303-12712}.

-\mac{Actually since we do a final human filtering of the whole dataset the human still has a quite substantial portion of the work in the filtering stage.
-We might want to moderate this presentation accordingly.}